Maped

-Maped (an acronym for Manufacture d'Articles de Précision Et de Dessin) is an independent, French, and family-owned brand, and world leader in school supplies and accessories.
+Maped (an acronym for "manufacture d'articles de précision et de dessin") is an independent, French, and family-owned brand in school supplies and accessories.
 Founded in 1947 in Annecy, Haute-Savoie, France, Maped is now present in 125 countries with 20 affiliates in the scissors, pencil and eraser markets.
 Its capital is €5,155,000 and 50% of the company's turnover is generated outside Europe.
 Maped creates and manufactures school, writing and office supplies as well as fun and playful activity kits and nomad food containers.
 Present in various sectors Maped owns 8 different brands: Maped, Maped Office, Maped Picnik, Maped Creativ, Maped Color’Peps, Joustra, Helit and Helix.
-The French brand is committed to the causes of education and the environment.

 History

 Maped was founded in 1947 in Annecy, with its first products being traditional brass compasses.
 Until 1985, the compass remained the only production activity.
 For almost 40 years, Maped has specialised in the manufacture of geometry sets intended for design offices, Designers, and Architects.

 In 1980, Maped joined the GFP (a group of stationery manufacturers) and the GIE (an economic interest grouping), whose aim was to pool together distribution resources.
 1985 was the year of Maped's first new range, with the arrival of scissors.
 That same year, Jacques Lacroix took over the family company.
 In 1992 the company continued to diversify its activity by acquiring Mallat, French leader in erasers (including the iconic pink and blue Duo Eraser) and started manufacturing erasing and marking products.

 In 1993, Maped launched a production site and opened a subsidiary, Maped Stationery LTD, in China.
 That same year, the company started selling office supplies, Hole punchers and staplers.
 In 1996, the company launched the marketing of pencil sharpeners, followed by school accessories in 1997.
 At the same moment, Maped became commercially independent in France after the CFP dissolved (a group of stationery manufacturers).
 The next year, in 1999, a subsidiary in Argentina was created and that same year the company entered the creative leisure sector.
 In 2002, a factory was acquired in Mexico.
 The following year, the brand's first television Advertising in France was broadcast and Maped continued to expand with the opening of its subsidiary in Brazil.
 Also in 2003, Maped started manufacturing Pencil sharpeners.
 In 2004, Maped adopted a new corporate identity and launched a specialist storage range.

 In 2005, affiliates in Canada and in the US were created.
 The company started to manufacture coloured pencils.